Creating a package

 Intra-package imports use relative paths. ~/tinycld/<slug>/* is also aliased to the package’s own nested source.

-@tinycld/core is its own repo (tinycld/core) and a workspace member - the scaffolded tsconfig.json extends ../app/tsconfig.package-base.json and aliases @tinycld/core/* to ../core/*, so resolution works as soon as the package is a present member.
+@tinycld/core is a nested member inside the tinycld repo (at tinycld/core/) - the scaffolded tsconfig.json extends @tinycld/core/tsconfig.package-base.json by package name, and @tinycld/core/* resolves by package name through the node_modules/@tinycld/* symlink, so resolution works as soon as the package is a present member.
 Don’t install core as a dependency.
 See Screens for the full story.

 For what each generated file means, walk through Anatomy.
 For bringing the new package into a workspace once it’s pushed, see Adding a package.